ai-practitioners/time-series-forecasting/docs/sql_query.md

 - We validate if this second LEFT JOIN is done correctly by doing a comparison with an earlier analysis on holiday of city, state and country.
 We want to check if the count of holiday dates are the same.
 - To do this, wrap the query into a subquery again, filter `city_hols = Yes` and group the rows by name of city.
+- As we see from the table comparison table below, the number of holidays are the same.

 ```sql
 SELECT